When Control Isn't the Real Issue: Understanding the Hidden Needs of Emotionally Abusive Partners

 Author: Michal Peretz | Published on December 1, 2025 | Blog Last Updated on December 1, 2025 | Time: 5:23 AM

-I was listening to a podcast by Jefferson Fisher on How to Talk to Someone You Completely Disagree With, and he talks about de-centering the focus on arguing about their opinion, and focus on finding out what they need, most oftentimes being control or maybe a fear they have on the issue being argued.
+I was listening to a podcast by Jefferson Fisher on How to Talk to Someone You Completely Disagree With, and he talks about focusing on finding out what they need, rather than their opinion during an argument.

-My ex's mother gave me warnings such as, "He likes control., which at the time I didn't fully understand what control meant for my ex, and now I do by applying the knowledge of understanding the different types of control.
+So to relate discovering the needs of a "difficult person" I'm arguing with, specifically in the context of an abusive relationship, wanting control is a common factor abusers share.
+My ex's mother gave me warnings such as, "He wants control" which at the time I didn't fully understand what control meant for my ex, and now I do by applying the knowledge of understanding the different types of control in the context of abusers.

 Control is the primary core need for an abuser, but not for the reasons you think.